 - Anything that has you Stuck?

-ImageFIRST is a good example of how a larger company successfully executes on daily huddles.
+ImageFIRST is a good example of how a larger company successfully executes daily huddles.
 They are the largest and fastest growing provider of healthcare laundry services to medical practices throughout the continental United States and Puerto Rico.
 They've got 36 locations and over 600 trained associates - so they have a lot of complexity in their business, but still find value in a simple tool like daily huddle.
 I reached out to Yoli Smith, the Regional HR Generalist based in Atlanta to find out more.

 Daily Huddles are part of the culture at ImageFIRST.
-It is our opportunity to get with the associates to listen to their concerns, ideas and opinions.
+It is our opportunity to get to know the associates, to listen to their concerns, ideas, and opinions.
 It is one of the things that makes us different.

 The biggest benefit we've seen from Daily Huddles is that it builds trust among all associates.

 It is a HUGE commitment.
 Don’t start them if you can't keep them going.
 Also, you need to define the purpose of them otherwise they can turn into something completely different.

 Consumer Goods Daily Huddle Example

 Here's what Vic had to say about the daily huddle rhythm in his company:

 When I re-upped my commitment to implementing Rhythm at Kerusso, I knew that the daily huddle was supposed to be part of that foundation.
 I, too, like most leaders who learn about the daily huddle rhythm was skeptical about its frequency and the “alleged” impact it would have in our company.
 I really didn’t think we had a problem to solve, just knew it was part of the recommended plan and thought I better at least try what the Dr. had prescribed, and very glad I did!

 We've experienced several cool things since implementing daily huddles throughout all departments.